meikdomachowski/moodle-mod_custom_tincanlaunch/README.md

 xAPI Launch Link
 ============

-A Moodle plug-in that allows the launch of xAPI content using a separate LRS.
+A Fork of Moodle plug-in that allows the launch of xAPI content using a separate LRS.

+## Fork Differences
+This fork introduces the following changes compared to the original version:
+* The actor's unique identifier is always hashed to create the "mbox_sha1sum".
+If the user's email is available, it is used (prefixed with "mailto:"); if not, the username is used directly.
+* Instead of using the global site URL for the actor's account, the "homePage" is now set to the specific Moodle course URL, ensuring a more contextual association with the course.
+* These modifications enhance user privacy by preventing the exposure of clear text email addresses and improve consistency by linking the actor directly to the course context.
+* Optimized for Learning Locker 7

 ## Background
 The plugin is called tincanlaunch because of the original research project called 'Project Tin Can'.
 At this point in time, the more commonly heard names of Tincan are the 'Experience API' and 'xAPI'.
 More details can be found here: https://xapi.com/tin-can-experience-api-xapi